DataDog/documentation/content/en/tracing/trace_retention_and_ingestion/_index.md

 ## App Analytics to Tracing Without Limits

 Before October 20, 2020, Datadog offered App Analytics to index spans for performing analytics.
-While this is no longer the recommended setup configuration and is not needed to use [Trace Search and Analytics][10], the legacy instructions are available within the [App Analytics][11] setup page.
+While this is no longer the recommended setup configuration and is not needed to use [Trace Explorer][10], the legacy instructions are available within the [App Analytics][11] setup page.

 All existing App Analytics filters have been automatically transitioned to Retention Filters.
 You can continue to use the unchanged filters or modify them as needed.
 Transitioned filters are marked with an *i* representing Legacy App Analytics Filters.